Karina Yaniv: Research

 A recent achievement was the discovery of a new niche of specialized progenitors which gives rise to the lymphatic system.
-They identified the first “lymphatic-inducing” signal, capable of inducing lymphatic differentiation of human embryonic stem cells.
+They identified the first "lymphatic-inducing" signal, capable of inducing lymphatic differentiation of human embryonic stem cells.
 Her laboratory generated for the first time human lymphatic endothelial cells in culture, which opens the way for other laboratories to understand the basic determinants and behavioral properties of these cells.

 Research in Yaniv's laboratory also focuses on lymphatic vessels in the heart: how do they form and what is their possible role in heart diseases.
 Other projects focus on the mechanisms that control the formation of lymphatic vessels induced by tumors, since the lymphatic system is the key route for dissemination of metastatic cells.

 Awards and honours

 In 2016, Yaniv was Awarded a LE&RN Wendy Chaite Leadership Award.
 She received grants from the Horizon 2020 program, including €2m for her LymphMap project.
 Other awards and honors include: European Research Council grant (2014–2019), Israel Cancer Research Foundation Career Development Award (2012), Werner-Risau-Prize for outstanding research in vascular biology (2007), EMBO postdoctoral fellowship (2005–2007), Susan G. Komen Young Investigator Scholarship from the Lymphatic Research Foundation, now LE&RN (2006).
-She is a member of the European Vascular biology Association (EVBO) and NAVBO.
+She is a member of the European Vascular Biology Organization (EVBO), the North American Vascular Biology Organization (NAVBO), and the European Molecular Biology Organization (EMBO).